 NOTE: There are other ways you can stop the computer so that you will be back to where you left off when you next turn on the computer.
-(See "Stopping the Computer" in Chapter 2 for information.)

 CAUTION: If you have to turn the computer on again immediately after turning it off, wait for at least five seconds.
 Turning the computer off and on rapidly can damage it.